alexbartsch/typo3-neos-demo-distribution/README.md

         subRequestPhpIniPathAndFilename: '/etc/php5/fpm/php.ini'
 ```
 to your global Settings.yaml
+- `vagrant ssh` into your VM and set `date.timezone` in your `/ec/php5/fpm/php.ini`
-- go to `http://example.com.dev/setup` and use your capitalized project name as your database and "root" for user and password
+- go to `http://example.com.dev/setup` and use your `nameClean` as your database name and "root" for user and password

 ## Development #
 My best practice is to use PhpStorm with "Deployment" set up an "Automatic Upload" enabled.